Combinatorial Proofs in Bordered Heegaard Floer homology: Computations on invariants

 When we show a set of local arrows in a given local situation and restriction of the ordering $<_\mathcal{Z}$, we intend to make the following assertions: \begin{itemize} \item There is an arrow for every way of extending the local arrow by completing the pointed matched circle and adding the appropriate number of horizontal lines to the algebra coefficients. \item Every arrow in the bimodule action whose algebra coefficients lie within the area shown can be obtained by extending one of the local arrows. \end{itemize}

-We now begin with the simplest case: arrows in the type $AA$ action on $\widehat{CFAA}(\iz)$ where the algebra coefficients have length 1 on either side.
-The coefficients must then cover the same interval, by the remark at the end of section \ref{sec:cfaaconstruction}.
+We now begin with the simplest case: arrows in the type $\AA$ action on $\hataa(\iz)$ where the algebra coefficients have length 1 on either side.
+The coefficients must then cover the same interval.
 The sequence of pairs $[a_{i,1},a_{i,2}]$ is: